ks31097/ks31097/README.md

 # Who I Am
-Hi 👋, I'm Kostiantyn - a self-taught Software Engineer focused on Back-end development with Ruby.
-Interested in Linux, Microservices and Cloud Services.
+Hi 👋, I'm Kostiantyn - a self-taught Software Engineer focused on Back-end development with Ruby and Python Interested in Linux, Robotics, Microservices and Cloud Services.

 ## Get in touch